OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md

 #### How to Prevent

-Since JWT tokens are stateless, There is no session maintained on the server(s) serving client requests.
+Since JWTs are stateless, There is no session maintained on the server(s) serving client requests.
 As such, there is no session to invalidate on the server side.
 A well implemented Token Sidejacking solution (as explained above) should alleviate the need for maintaining block list on server side.
-This is because a hardened cookie used in the Token Sidejacking can be considered as secure as a session ID used in the traditional session system, and unless both the cookie and the JWT token are intercepted/stolen, the JWT is unusable.
+This is because a hardened cookie used in the Token Sidejacking can be considered as secure as a session ID used in the traditional session system, and unless both the cookie and the JWT are intercepted/stolen, the JWT is unusable.
 A logout can thus be 'simulated' by clearing the JWT from session storage.
 If the user chooses to close the browser instead, then both the cookie and sessionStorage are cleared automatically.

 Another way to protect against this is to implement a token block list that will be used to mimic the "logout" feature that exists with traditional session management system.